gerritbruening/TXSTEP/README.md

 ## proc.xml

-The following versions are collated:

-1. Franz Kafka, Der Prozess.
-Roman, Berlin 1925, taken from http://www.deutschestextarchiv.de/dtaq/book/show/kafka_prozess_1925.
+The base text is Franz Kafka, Der Prozess.
+Roman, Berlin 1925, taken from http://www.deutschestextarchiv.de/dtaq/book/show/kafka_prozess_1925, with which are collated the following versions:

-2. Franz Kafka: Gesammelte Werke.
+1. Franz Kafka: Gesammelte Werke.
 Band 1, Frankfurt a.M.
 1950 ff., taken from http://www.zeno.org/Literatur/M/Kafka,+Franz/Romane/Der+Proze%C3%9F.
-A derivative TEI encoded version of this text is to be found in the Textgrid Repo.
+A derivative TEI encoded version of this text is to be found in Textgrid.
+2.